UCSBCarpentry/2023-04-25-git/_episodes/11-git-changes.md

 No commits yet

 Untracked files:
   (use "git add <file>..." to include in what will be committed)

-	ui-example.sh
+	index.md

 nothing added to commit but untracked files present (use "git add" to track)
 ~~~